HKhalashi/Fun_to_graph/README.md

 ```
 ## Output

-The application will generate a PDF file named `output.pdf` containing the graph of the specified function.
+The application will generate a PDF file named `temp.pdf` containing the graph of the specified function.

 ## Documentation